Bduz/deep-reinforcement-learning-udacity-nanodegree/project1-navigation/README.md

 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+For this project, we trained an agent to navigate and collect bananas in a large, square world.

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+A reward of +1 was provided for collecting a yellow banana, and a reward of -1 was provided for collecting a blue banana.
+Thus, the goal of your agent was to collect as many yellow bananas as possible while avoiding blue bananas.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
-Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:
+The state space had 37 dimensions and contained the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+Given this information, the agent had to learn how to best select actions.
+Four discrete actions were available, corresponding to:
 - **`0`** - move forward.
 - **`1`** - move backward.
 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task was episodic, and in order to solve the environment, our agent had to get an average score of +13 over 100 consecutive episodes.

 ### Getting Started